VerenaSchwachmeyer/Portofolio/README.md

 ## Used tech for this website

-Website created in React JS
+- website created in React JS

-Translations: i18next
+- translations: i18next

-Custom CSS styles
+- custom CSS styles

-Lottie animation (see 404 Errorpage)
+- Lottie animation (see 404 Errorpage)

 ## Accessibility